MrCSharp22/nanoframework-esp32-panasonic-ir-automation/README.md

 For now, the solution was to *somehow* send commands through the IR channel.

+### Tech stack

+I am a .Net dev.
+I love .Net and last year I was introduced to [nanoFramework](https://www.nanoframework.net/).
+This is an open-source project to bring C# and .NET to the world of embedded systems.
+There are various reasons to choose nanoFramework:

+- Easy to get started with as a beginner in the world of IoT and embedded system programming.
+- It is a serious, open-source project used in personal and commercial solutions and not only to blink LEDs.
+- As a developer, you can be extremely productive with .NET and C# when compared to the traditional C/C++.
+- You can also use Visual Studio with nanoFramework to write, deploy, and debug code directly on the target device.
+It is very easy to place breakpoints, execute the program and step through the code line by line while inspecting variables and other state.
+All within the Visual Studio IDE.
+- Dependency management is available through NuGet where nf and the community publish a lot of libraries.
+- nanoFramework is also very easy to extend and add new stuff or improve what's already there.
+- There's a great community that's very friendly and supportive.
+- But most importantly, it is just so damn fun to work with!

+So you can see why nf is my choice for this side project.
+Keep in mind that there are other projects to bring C# & .Net to the micro-controller world such as [Meadow](https://www.wildernesslabs.co/) & TinyCLR by [GHI](https://www.ghielectronics.com/) but I don't have much experience with them at this time.

 The next thing I had to figure was probably the easiest in this project:

 ### Sensing temperature & humidity

-[In my previous post](https://blog.mrcsharp.com.au/post/using-dht22-with-nanoframework/), I used the DHT22 sensor to get the room temperature and humidity level.
+[In my previous post](file:///post/using-dht22-with-nanoframework/), I used the DHT22 sensor to get the room temperature and humidity level.

 DHT22 is simple to use, requires 3-5V power, and provides the measurements using a digital signal on a single pin.
 Perfect for use with a Micro-Controller Unit.

 Ok, so I know what to use to get the temp & humidity.
 How can I talk to the DHT22 module?

-### Tech stack

-I am a .Net dev.
-I love .Net.
-So [nanoFramework](https://www.nanoframework.net/) is my choice for this task.
-Keep in mind that there are other projects to bring C# & .Net to the micro-controller world such as [Meadow](https://www.wildernesslabs.co/) & TinyCLR via [GHI](https://www.ghielectronics.com/) but I don't have much experience with them at this time.

-I have been playing around with nanoFramework for a while now and I absolutely love it.
-It is an amazing feeling to see C# running on low powered MCUs such as ESP32.
-It integrates beautifully with Visual Studio and its debugger which means I can easily place breakpoints in my code and inspect and change variable values at runtime.
-This trumps Arduino IDE and makes debugging so much easier.

 ### MCU

 ESP32 is a very good choice for this project.
 It has support for IR communication using its built-in RMT module.
 It is also compatible with nanoFramework making it ideal for what I am doing here.

 ## The Journey